A diver swims with a manta ray

 Observing mantas up close is an awe-inspiring experience that has spurred an ecotourism movement and motivated tourism destinations around the world to focus their efforts on manta ray conservation.
 Charismatic animals that become symbols for environmental causes in this way are called “flagship species.”
 In Hawai'i, mantas have earned that title, but they also hold a special significance for native Hawaiians.
 The creatures are called “hahalua” in Hawaiian—meaning “two breaths”—and represent great wisdom.
 Hahalua are revered more highly than other marine animals (they’re even mentioned in a Hawaiian creation song).

-Scuba divers with a manta ray overhead
+Three divers swim with a manta ray

 The balance of tourism and conservation